3 Tips to Maximize Debit Card Interchange Revenue

 • Satisfy requirements without exceeding them.
 The Durbin Amendment to the Dodd Frank Act requires issuers to provide a choice of interchange networks for routing debit card transactions (at least two unaffiliated networks).
 It also enables merchants to choose how to route them.
 However, many institutions support more networks than they are regulatorily required to.
 As merchants can determine the route of the transaction, this mistake gives them the option to pay less for interchange.

 • Choose issuer-centric networks.
 Not all payments networks are created equal.
 The Federal Reserve Interchange study reveals the disparity of interchange fee profits for issuers.
 Although some of the data has changed, it illustrates that networks matter.
-If you are exempt under the Durbin Amendment (below $10 million in assets), you must make sure the payments networks you use are the right ones.
+If you are exempt under the Durbin Amendment (below $10 billion in assets), you must make sure the payments networks you use are the best for the bank.
 The differences per transaction might seem minimal at first glance, but when they’re multiplied by tens of thousands or even hundreds of thousands of transactions, a few cents has exponential consequences to your bottom line.

 A consultative analysis can further guide you with a comparison of not only costs, but income.
 It is also worth remembering that mergers and consolidation in the market have led to virtually identical rates across some networks, even if they haven’t completely merged into one.